casouri/xeft/README.md

 # How to use the note-taking interface

 It is essentially the same as [Zeft](https://github.com/casouri/zeft).
+To try it out, build the dynamic module or download prebuilt ones from release page.
+Then type `M-x xeft RET`.

 # How to build the dynamic module